What is a Research Passport?

 - Complete Sections 1, 2, 3 and 6 of the Research Passport Form and then sign the form.

-- Ask your substantive employer to complete Section 4, e.g. your Line Manager, or academic supervisor if you are an HEI student.
+- Ask your line manager to complete Section 4, or if you are an HEI student, your academic supervisor.

-- Next send the form to the HR Department of your substantive employer, or University Registry for a student Researcher, for completion of Section 5.
+- Next send the form to your substantive employer.
+The University Registry for Staff or the PGR office for a student Researcher, for completion of Section 5.

 - Once all Sections are complete, forward your form including the documents listed below to the Research Governance Administrator via (email@example.com), or for any queries call 01603 597305.

 - Up-to date signed CV.
 Template available here.